seedubjay/seedubjay.github.io/_drafts/wikipedia-graph.md

 Of these pages, **5,548,826 pages are all connected together by links**.
 This means that any page in this group can reach any other just with clicks.
 (The technical term for this is the 'largest connected component')

-Remarkably, if you pick any two pages of these pages it will take only **5 clicks on average to get from one page to the other**.
+Remarkably, if you pick any two of these pages it will take only **5 clicks on average to get from one page to the other**.
 In fact, there's an **over 99.93% chance that you can get from one page to the other in 7 clicks or less**.

 <figure>
 {% include svg.html id="svg2" class="no-outline svg-chart" %}